djhenrixlt/CalorieAppHenrik/README.md

 ```http
   POST
 ```
-will add person and count goal, left, and will show humch consumed
+will add calories and count goal, left, and will show humch consumed

 GENDER: